froggey/Mezzano/doc/internals/file-system.md

-However, if the system is saved, when the system is rebooted, the host object and host name mapping will still exist and the host will be associated with the block device via the following mechanism.
+However, if the system is saved, when the system is rebooted, the host object and host name mapping will still exist and the host will be re-associated with the block device via the following mechanism.

 There is a class "file-host-mount-mixin" which includes a "mount-args" slot which is accessed via an accessor function file-host-mount-args